vickyliu927/ibtutors-ae/docs/DYNAMIC_CLONE_FOLDERS.md

 1. **Create a new clone** in the "Website Clones" → "All Clones" section
 2. **Set it as active** using the "Active" toggle
-3. **The folder structure appears automatically** in "All Content by Website"
+3. **The folder structure appears automatically!** 🎉
+4. **Navigate to "All Content by Website"** - your new clone folder is there
-4. **Start creating content** by navigating to the appropriate category
+5. **Start creating content** by navigating to the appropriate category

+#### ✨ Fully Automatic Process
+- **No code changes needed** - the system detects new active clones automatically
+- **Instant folder creation** - as soon as you set a clone as active, it appears
+- **Alphabetical ordering** - clones are automatically sorted A-Z
+- **Consistent structure** - every clone gets the same five categories

+#### 🧪 Testing the System
+To test the automatic folder creation:
+1. Go to "Website Clones" → "All Clones"
+2. Create a new clone (e.g., "Singapore Tutors")
+3. Set it as "Active"
+4. Navigate to "All Content by Website"
+5. You'll see "Singapore Tutors" folder appear automatically with all five categories!

 ### Best Practices